vmware-archive/dependency-labeler/README.md

   }
 ```

-This relies on the `/etc/os-release` file being in the docker container, and `cat` being able to read it.
-If either are not present all the field will be set to `unknown`.
+This relies on the `/etc/os-release` file being in the docker container.
+If `/etc/os-release` is not present all the field will be set to `unknown`.

 ```json
 {